SwanseaUniversityMedical/DARE-Airflow/README.md

 Convert CSV to TRINO, using Airflow DAGS, messaged by rabbitmq from minio

+## AREAS for imporovement
+- Big issue with using DAH_ID+try number for temp table, if task fails over the try count resets so then table existis if using debug.
+Might be better off with a GUID and the eTAG ?
+- use extra settings from trino connection
+- Create ledger rabbitMQ message uploading
+- Handle recording of failed loading / conversion
+- Dataset name and version - could come from S3 object TAG if set
+- how to handle version
+- handle re-loading (overite)
+- optional to append GUID

 ## Airflow Configuration
 Airflow needs 3 connections (s3/rabbitmq/trino)